Lunar sample displays: Recipients

 Also, displays were given to the United Nations.

 Bahamas, Bahrain, Bangladesh, Fiji, Solomon Islands (in that time a British overseas possession), Mozambique (in that time an overseas province of Portugal), Qatar, Tonga and United Arab Emirates didn't receive display of Apollo 11, but they received display of Apollo 17.

-Current fate
+Stolen and missing

-Of the 270 Apollo 11 Moon Rocks and Apollo 17 Goodwill Moon Rocks that were given to countries by the Nixon Administration, approximately 180 are currently unaccounted for.
-Many of the Moon rocks that are accounted for have been locked away in storage for decades.
-The location of the rocks has been tracked by researchers and hobbyists because of their rarity and the difficulty of obtaining more.
-Moon rocks have also been subjects of theft and forgery.
+Of the 270 Moon rocks given to countries by the Nixon administration, approximately 159 are missing.
+Many that are not have been locked away in storage for decades.
+Their locations have been sought or tracked by researchers and hobbyists because of their rarity and the difficulty of obtaining more.
+They have also been stolen and forged.